-The moving image collection contains film and video of a wide variety of formats.
+The moving image collection contains film and video in a wide variety of formats.
 The film collection contains films dating back to 1914 and includes 35mm, 16mm, 8mm and Super 8mm formats.

 The films cover a wide variety of topics including travel and family life, activities and research related to the UW, industries such as plywood manufacturing, logging, fishing, whaling, and construction, political figures, civil rights and labor, and other documentation of the Pacific Northwest and Alaska.

-Streaming video clips from some of the films in the collection are available for viewing on our Digital Collections site.
+Streaming video clips from some of the films in the collection are available for viewing on the Digital Collections website.

 Finding aids for special collections materials are housed in a regional fining aid repository called ArchivesWest.
 When searching in ArchivesWest, be sure to limit your search by repository by clicking "University of Washington Libraries Special Collections" in the left column of the search results, or you will end up with results from universities and museums from all over the Pacific Northwest.
 You can also narrow down searches by material type.

 You can search for moving images held within Special Collections using the library online catalog.
 Follow this LibGuide for instructions on how to perform an advanced search for moving images.
 In step 2, you can select "UW Special Collections" to narrow the results to only Special Collections materials.

 Any questions regarding viewing materials in the Moving Image Collection can be directed to Hannah Palin, Film Archives Specialist at the University of Washington Libraries Special Collections, at firstname.lastname@example.org